Multi-Agent Coordination via Multi-Level Communication: Related Work

-\textbf{Coordination.} The agents are essentially independent decision makers in execution and may break ties between equally good actions randomly.
+\textbf{Coordination.} The agents are essentially independent decision-makers in execution and may break ties between equally good actions randomly.
 Thus, in the absence of additional mechanisms, different agents may break ties in different ways, and the resulting joint actions may be suboptimal.
 Coordination graphs \citep{guestrin2002coordinated,bohmer2020deep,wang2021context} simplify the coordination when the global Q-function can be additively decomposed into local Q-functions that only depend on the actions of a subset of agents.
 Typically, a coordination graph expresses a higher-order value decomposition among agents.
 This improves the representational capacity to distinguish other agents’ effects on local utility functions, which addresses the miscoordination problems caused by partial observability.

 Another general approach to solving the coordination problem is to make sure that ties are broken by all agents in the same way, requiring that random action choices are somehow coordinated or negotiated.
 Social conventions \citep{boutilier1996planning} or role assignments \citep{prasad1998learning} encode prior preferences towards certain joint actions and help break ties during action selection.
 Communication \citep{fischer2004hierarchical,vlassis2007concise} can be used to negotiate action choices, either alone or in combination with the aforementioned techniques.
 Our method follows this line of research by utilizing the ordering of agents and actions to break the ties, other than the enhanced representational capacity of the local value function.